Master thesis topics

 Plastics are one of the most important materials of our time and the way we live would not be possible without them.
 Because plastics are not biodegradable, they are stable in the environment once they have been released and are only moved around by flow processes and are broken into smaller and smaller pieces.
 The large plastic litter only represents the visible part of the problem.
 Of equal importance are so-called microplastics, small pieces of broken-down plastic in the mm to sub-mm range that have first been identified in the oceans.

-2. Microplastics release from textiles and other products
+2. Microplastics release from textiles

 3. Exposure and risk modeling of nanomaterials in the environment